acantril/learn-cantrill-io-labs/aws-simple-site2site-vpn/02_LABINSTRUCTIONS/STAGE3.md

 Click `Add rule`.
 Adjust to `All Traffic`, Source = Custom, enter `10.16.0.0/16` and `allow aws In`, then click `Save Rules`.

-# Testing

-TBC ... need a cool way of doing this, instance ... website etc.